exacode/flexibus/README.md

 		EventBus simpleBus = EventBus.builder()
 			.withLoggingExceptionHandler() // Logs exceptions
 			.withDeadEventLogHandler()     // Logs dead events
-			.annotatedMethodHandlerFindingStrategy(YourAnnotation.class) // Searches for methods annotated with @YourAnnotation .buildEventBus();
+			.withAsyncDispatchStrategy()   // Dispatches events in asynchronous way (you can change it to SyncDispatchStrategy) .annotatedMethodHandlerFindingStrategy(YourAnnotation.class) // Searches for methods annotated with @YourAnnotation .buildEventBus();